Duncanma/Blog/content/Blog/href-exes-are-cool.md

-    Now, if I build a new version and copy those files to the appropriate web server directory... <strong>bang</strong>, everyone is running the new version the next time they launch the app.
+    Now, if I build a new version and copy those files to the appropriate web server directory... **bang**, everyone is running the new version the next time they launch the app.
 No update, no need to send out a "new version" email, unless I just want to let the users know what is new... it is a good thing.